 ./install.sh will streamline the

-I attach great importance to portability: my custom working environment should ultimately be reproducible.
+I attach great importance to portability: my custom desktop session should ultimately be reproducible.
 The dotfiles must work on any clean install of the next Debian stable release (codenamed “Buster”).
 This is an ambitious, complex, multi-faceted task.
 Removing bottlenecks will only be to its benefit.
 My plan is never to have to compile a piece of software from source and then expect the user to maintain the package.
 Debian is not meant for that kind of setup (well-justified exceptions notwithstanding).

 Lemonbar it is then!